 Iris Fabbro, Executive Director

-Iris is proud to have led NYWC’s work to empower women since 1997.
+Iris (she/her) is proud to have led NYWC’s work to empower women since 1997.
 It was a chance volunteer gig three decades ago that ignited her passion for the non-profit sector.
 Iris found a like-minded community and work she loved at NYWC, and never looked back.